Software testing: Acceptance testing

+Sometimes, UAT is performed by the customer, in their environment and on their own hardware.

+OAT is used to conduct operational readiness (pre-release) of a product, service or system as part of a quality management system.
+OAT is a common type of non-functional software testing, used mainly in software development and software maintenance projects.
+This type of testing focuses on the operational readiness of the system to be supported, or to become part of the production environment.
+Hence, it is also known as operational readiness testing (ORT) or operations readiness and assurance (OR&A) testing.
+Functional testing within OAT is limited to those tests that are required to verify the non-functional aspects of the system.

+In addition, the software testing should ensure that the portability of the system, as well as working as expected, does not also damage or partially corrupt its operating environment or cause other processes within that environment to become inoperative.

+Contractual acceptance testing is performed based on the contract's acceptance criteria defined during the agreement of the contract, while regulatory acceptance testing is performed based on the relevant regulations to the software product.
+Both of these two tests can be performed by users or independent testers.
+Regulation acceptance testing sometimes involves the regulatory agencies auditing the test results.

 Alpha testing

 Alpha testing is simulated or actual operational testing by potential users/customers or an independent test team at the developers' site.
 Alpha testing is often employed for off-the-shelf software as a form of internal acceptance testing before the software goes to beta testing.

 Beta testing

 Beta testing comes after alpha testing and can be considered a form of external user acceptance testing.
 Versions of the software, known as beta versions, are released to a limited audience outside of the programming team known as beta testers.
 The software is released to groups of people so that further testing can ensure the product has few faults or bugs.
 Beta versions can be made available to the open public to increase the feedback field to a maximal number of future users and to deliver value earlier, for an extended or even indefinite period of time (perpetual beta).

 Functional vs non-functional testing

 Functional testing refers to activities that verify a specific action or function of the code.
 These are usually found in the code requirements documentation, although some development methodologies work from use cases or user stories.
 Functional tests tend to answer the question of "can the user do this" or "does this particular feature work."

 Non-functional testing refers to aspects of the software that may not be related to a specific function or user action, such as scalability or other performance, behavior under certain constraints, or security.
 Testing will determine the breaking point, the point at which extremes of scalability or performance leads to unstable execution.
 Non-functional requirements tend to be those that reflect the quality of the product, particularly in the context of the suitability perspective of its users.